yume-chan/ya-webadb/packages/struct/README.md

 This information was added to help you understand how does it work.
 These are considered as "internal state" so don't specify them manually.

-1. `TValue`: Type of the Struct value.
+1. `TFields`: Type of the Struct value.
 Modified when new fields are added.
-2. `TInit`: Type requirement to create such a structure.
-(May not be same as `TValue` because some fields can implies others).
-Modified when new fields are added.
+2. `TOmitInitKey`: When serializing a structure containing variable length arrays, the length field can be calculate from the array field, so they doesn't need to be provided explicitly.
 3. `TExtra`: Type of extra fields.
 Modified when `extra` is called.
 4. `TPostDeserialized`: State of the `postDeserialize` function.
 Modified when `postDeserialize` is called.
 Affects return type of `deserialize`
 </details>